vitiral/wake/DESIGN.md

 **Package Identifiers**: the following are keys for looking up or specifying packages in various ways.
 They are all strings, with components separated by `@`.
 The reason they are strings is so they can be used as JSON keys as well as as file names.
+The following symbols are not allowed within the components: `@\/`

 - **pkgName** (`"{namespace}@{name}"`): Gives a human readable identifer on where to find the package.
 This is rarely used directly within the system